-Programming time can be reached by using a faster programming system.
-An EB40 (AT91 Evaluation Board for the x40 Series Microcontroller) is capable of running a serial link at up to 500 Kbits/sec and can match the fastest programming allowed by the Flash, for example, about 40 seconds per Mbyte when the word programming becomes the bottleneck.
+Reduced programming time can be achieved by using a faster programming system.
+An AT91 Evaluation Board is capable of running a serial link at up to 500 Kbits/sec and can match the fastest programming allowed by the Flash, for example, about 40 seconds per Mbyte when the word programming becomes the bottleneck.